Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Model

 \subsection{\texorpdfstring{\citet{Tirole1985}'s model}{}}

 We briefly review \citet{Tirole1985}'s model, which introduces a long-lived asset to \citet{Diamond1965}'s model.
-Time is discrete, extends to infinity, and is denoted by $t=0,1,\dotsc$.
+Time is discrete and infinite, indexed by $t=0,1,\dotsc$.
 There is a homogeneous good whose spot price is normalized to 1.

-\paragraph{Agents} There are overlapping generations of agents that live for two periods (young and old age).
+\paragraph{Agents} There are overlapping generations of agents that live for two periods, when young and old.
 Let $N_t>0$ be the population of the young at time $t$, which is exogenous.
 Each young agent is endowed with a unit of labor, which is supplied inelastically.
 The old do not have any labor endowment.
 Therefore, the aggregate labor supply at time $t$ is also $N_t$.
-Agents in generation $t$ have utility function $U_t(c_t^y,c_{t+1}^o)$, where $c_t^y,c_{t+1}^o$ denote the consumption of an agent in generation $t$ when young and old.
+Agents in generation $t$ have utility function $U_t(c_t^y,c_{t+1}^o)$, where $c_t^y,c_{t+1}^o>0$ denote the consumption of an agent in generation $t$ when young and old.
 We assume $U_t:\R_{++}^2\to \R$ is continuous, quasi-concave, and strictly increasing.
 The initial old only care about their consumption $c_0^o$.

 \paragraph{Production} At time $t$, a representative firm produces the good using capital (denoted $K_t$) and labor (denoted $L_t$) as inputs.
 Let $F_t(K_t,L_t)$ be the output, where $F_t$ is a neoclassical production function, meaning that $F_t:\R_+^2\to \R_+$ is homogeneous of degree 1, concave, and continuously differentiable on $\R_{++}^2$ with positive partial derivatives.
-Capital fully depreciates after production.
-Letting $R_t>0$ be the capital rent and $w_t>0$ be the wage at time $t$ (which are both endogenous), at time $t$ the firm seeks to maximize the profit
+Capital fully depreciates after production.\footnote{Full capital depreciation is without loss of generality.
+To see why, suppose output is $f(K,L)$ and capital depreciates at rate $\delta\in [0,1]$.
+Then the output including undepreciated capital is $F(K,L)=f(K,L)+(1-\delta)K$, and the analysis depends only on $F$.
+This point is obvious but noted in \citet[p.~1093]{Coleman1991}.} Letting $R_t>0$ be the capital rent and $w_t>0$ be the wage at time $t$ (which are both endogenous), at time $t$ the firm seeks to maximize profit

 Because $F_t$ is homogeneous of degree 1, if there is a solution to the profit maximization problem, the profit must be zero.
 Therefore, we do not need to specify the ownership of firms.
 The economy starts at $t=0$ with an exogenous stock of capital $K_0>0$, which is owned by the initial old.